Prince22-arch/Financial-website/README.md

 JWT_SECRET: your_jwt_secret_here  # Secret for JWT signing
 ```

-### Frontend:

-No special env needed for local dev (API is proxied or set in the service file).

 ## Postman Collection

 Import the included postman_collection.json (if provided) or create your own: